I am a woman recovering from her ideals, thinly tethered to this broken earth by the beauty of lupines and sunflowers and peach-colored sunsets.

 I am a therapist, because in an empathy-deprived world, I know how to carve space in the form of a couch and uninterrupted time to allow weary souls to acknowledge the pain and joy in their lives.
 You can learn more about my credentials and approach here.

 I am a writer, because I feel God's pleasure when I articulate the beauty and brokenness of life.
 I share who I am and what I have lived through writing so you can better articulate the pain and glory in your own story.
 In the past I wrote for myself, eking out survival in a body that works far less well than any 30 year old's should.
 But now I write for you, because I know the power of words to bring new life to our stories.
-I write for you, because the Word made Flesh, Jesus Christ, injects our lives with more glory and joy than we could imagine without hearing each other's stories.
+I write for you, because the Word made Flesh, Jesus Christ, injects our lives with more glory and joy than we can imagine.
+Hearing each other's stories helps us see.

-I also write at RELEVANT, Christianity Today, and a handful of other websites.
+I’ve also written at RELEVANT, Christianity Today, and a handful of other websites.
 You can read my published writing here.

 I'm a massive fan of Instagram where I share nearly daily musings and gorgeous photos depicting the world I'm experiencing, sometimes loathing, and bringing new life into.
 Follow me here.
-I'm also on Twitter, with whom I have a love/hate relationship, because I find the medium overstimulating.
+I'm also on Twitter, which I love/hate.

-You can subscribe to receive monthly email updates of the good I encounter and create through reading and writing below:
+You can subscribe to receive monthly-ish email updates of the good I encounter and create through reading and writing below: